Brokers Issue Forecasts for Avient Co.’s FY2022 Earnings (NYSE:AVNT)

 Avient Co.
-(NYSE:AVNT) – Stock analysts at Jefferies Financial Group reduced their FY2022 earnings estimates for shares of Avient in a research note issued on Tuesday, February 8th.
-Jefferies Financial Group analyst L. Alexander now expects that the company will earn $3.55 per share for the year, down from their prior estimate of $3.65.
-Jefferies Financial Group also issued estimates for Avient’s FY2023 earnings at $4.30 EPS.
+(NYSE:AVNT) – Stock analysts at Seaport Res Ptn boosted their FY2022 earnings estimates for shares of Avient in a report released on Wednesday, February 9th.
+Seaport Res Ptn analyst M. Harrison now forecasts that the company will post earnings of $3.56 per share for the year, up from their previous forecast of $3.46.
+Seaport Res Ptn also issued estimates for Avient’s Q1 2023 earnings at $1.08 EPS, Q2 2023 earnings at $1.17 EPS, Q3 2023 earnings at $0.99 EPS, Q4 2023 earnings at $0.90 EPS and FY2023 earnings at $4.14 EPS.

-A number of other analysts have also commented on AVNT.
-Wells Fargo & Company boosted their target price on Avient from $62.00 to $65.00 and gave the company an “overweight” rating in a research report on Friday, December 10th.
-Morgan Stanley boosted their target price on Avient from $57.00 to $63.00 and gave the stock an “equal weight” rating in a research note on Tuesday, January 11th.
-Citigroup boosted their target price on Avient from $63.00 to $68.00 in a research note on Tuesday, January 11th.
-Finally, Zacks Investment Research upgraded Avient from a “sell” rating to a “hold” rating in a research note on Thursday, February 3rd.
-Two analysts have rated the stock with a hold rating and four have issued a buy rating to the company.
-According to data from MarketBeat, the stock has an average rating of “Buy” and a consensus price target of $59.86.

-Avient (NYSE:AVNT) last released its quarterly earnings data on Tuesday, February 8th.
-The company reported $0.58 earnings per share for the quarter, beating the Thomson Reuters’ consensus estimate of $0.55 by $0.03.
-Avient had a return on equity of 15.67% and a net margin of 5.97%.
-The company had revenue of $1.20 billion for the quarter, compared to the consensus estimate of $1.14 billion.
-During the same quarter last year, the business posted $0.52 EPS.
-Avient’s revenue for the quarter was up 20.5% on a year-over-year basis.
+Avient (NYSE:AVNT) last issued its quarterly earnings results on Monday, February 7th.
+The company reported $0.58 earnings per share for the quarter, beating analysts’ consensus estimates of $0.55 by $0.03.
+The business had revenue of $1.20 billion during the quarter, compared to analyst estimates of $1.14 billion.
+Avient had a net margin of 5.97% and a return on equity of 15.67%.
+Avient’s revenue for the quarter was up 20.5% compared to the same quarter last year.
+During the same quarter last year, the business posted $0.52 earnings per share.

-Several institutional investors and hedge funds have recently made changes to their positions in AVNT.
-Fuller & Thaler Asset Management Inc. boosted its holdings in Avient by 6.7% in the fourth quarter.
-Fuller & Thaler Asset Management Inc. now owns 486,929 shares of the company’s stock worth $27,244,000 after purchasing an additional 30,520 shares during the last quarter.
-AlphaCrest Capital Management LLC lifted its stake in shares of Avient by 97.2% during the 4th quarter.
-AlphaCrest Capital Management LLC now owns 11,604 shares of the company’s stock valued at $649,000 after buying an additional 5,720 shares in the last quarter.
-First Horizon Advisors Inc. increased its holdings in Avient by 502.6% in the 4th quarter.
-First Horizon Advisors Inc. now owns 1,398 shares of the company’s stock valued at $78,000 after acquiring an additional 1,166 shares during the last quarter.
-UMB Bank N A MO bought a new stake in Avient in the 4th quarter valued at $36,000.
-Finally, Bank of America Corp DE increased its holdings in shares of Avient by 0.8% in the 4th quarter.
-Bank of America Corp DE now owns 693,362 shares of the company’s stock worth $38,794,000 after buying an additional 5,529 shares during the last quarter.
-91.74% of the stock is owned by institutional investors.
+A number of institutional investors and hedge funds have recently bought and sold shares of AVNT.
+Allspring Global Investments Holdings LLC bought a new stake in Avient in the 4th quarter valued at $199,711,000.
+New York State Common Retirement Fund lifted its position in Avient by 52.9% in the 3rd quarter.
+New York State Common Retirement Fund now owns 1,091,164 shares of the company’s stock valued at $50,575,000 after acquiring an additional 377,401 shares in the last quarter.
+Macquarie Group Ltd. lifted its position in Avient by 25.8% in the 3rd quarter.
+Macquarie Group Ltd. now owns 1,482,205 shares of the company’s stock valued at $68,700,000 after acquiring an additional 303,737 shares in the last quarter.
+Victory Capital Management Inc. lifted its position in Avient by 11.0% in the 3rd quarter.
+Victory Capital Management Inc. now owns 2,584,693 shares of the company’s stock valued at $119,801,000 after acquiring an additional 256,207 shares in the last quarter.
+Finally, Ziegler Capital Management LLC lifted its position in Avient by 172.9% in the 3rd quarter.
+Ziegler Capital Management LLC now owns 325,790 shares of the company’s stock valued at $15,101,000 after acquiring an additional 206,416 shares in the last quarter.
+91.74% of the stock is currently owned by institutional investors and hedge funds.

-In other Avient news, SVP Lisa K. Kunkle sold 11,447 shares of the company’s stock in a transaction dated Tuesday, November 16th.
+In other news, SVP Lisa K. Kunkle sold 11,447 shares of Avient stock in a transaction on Tuesday, November 16th.
 The shares were sold at an average price of $60.22, for a total transaction of $689,338.34.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available through this hyperlink.
-Corporate insiders own 1.45% of the company’s stock.
+The sale was disclosed in a legal filing with the SEC, which is available through this link.
+Company insiders own 1.45% of the company’s stock.

 About Avient